Skittss/sumire/README.md

 - [X] model normal matrices (and normal matrices for skinning)
 - [X] Pass joint matrices in to shader via SSBO as uniforms overflow.
     - [ ] Bone space on the GPU can be reduced to half by encoding the matrices as a quaternion rotation and vec4 offset
-    - [ ] Skinning can pe calculated in a compute shader
+    - [ ] Skinning can be calculated in a compute shader
 - [X] Model Normal Mapping from tangent space textures.
 - [X] Right handed and +y default camera.
 - [X] Proper handling of double-sided triangles (Currently all back-face tris are culled)